ichillous/SQL-and-PostgreSQL-From-Beginner-to-Advanced/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)

 Welcome to your comprehensive guide to SQL and PostgreSQL!
 This repository is designed to take you from a beginner to an advanced level in SQL, with a focus on PostgreSQL.
 Whether you're just starting out or looking to deepen your database skills, you'll find valuable resources and examples here.
+For more examples view the Cheat sheets.

 <details>
     <summary> 👾 Cheat Sheet 👾 </summary>